PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 <img width="775" alt="Screenshot 2024-09-18 at 12 47 33" src="https://github.com/user-attachments/assets/321bdf01-84fb-4caa-a08b-f90b5619096d">

-In this case, the maximum overall salary is equal to men's maximum salary and is 16% higher than women's salary.
+In this case, **the maximum overall salary is equal to men's maximum salary and is 16% higher than women's salary**.
 Again, that seems to be a big disproportion.
-Men have higher maximum earnings ($292,000) than women ($246,162), a difference of -16%.
+Men have higher maximum earnings ($292,000) than women ($246,162), a difference of 16%.
 This may suggest that men dominate the highest-paid roles.

 Values ​​such as the minimum wage ($11,147 for men) and maximum wage ($292,000 for men) suggest the existence of some "outliers" - workers with extremely low or high wages, especially among men.